 While Glastonbury’s muddy fields have well and truly dried out, summer festival season in the UK is in full swing.
-And just because you’ve become a parent doesn’t mean you can’t dust off your wellies and enjoy your favourite festival pastimes.

 If you’re heading to a festival this summer with kids in tow, check out our top tips to help you make the most out of your experience.